georgepearman/europe/_posts/2015-06-24-booking-places-to-stay.md

 	<a href="{{site.url}}/images/airbnb_post/marseille3.jpg"><img src="{{site.url}}/images/airbnb_post/marseille3.jpg" alt="image"></a>
 	<figcaption>Marseille accomodation</figcaption>
 </figure>

+The Airbnb that we found in Marseille is extremely close to the [Vieux-Port de Marseille](https://en.wikipedia.org/wiki/Old_Port_of_Marseille).
+As a big fan of *The Count of Monte Cristo*, I'm excited to see this location!

 <figure>
 	<figcaption><a href="{{site.url}}/images/airbnb_post/marseille_map.png" title="Approximate location of our Marseille Airbnb"><img src="{{site.url}}/images/airbnb_post/marseille_map.png" alt="image">Approximate location of our Marseille Airbnb</a>.</figcaption>